iamdylan/PHP_Authentication/README.md

 Please let me know of any corrections or suggestions you would like me to be aware of.

 Note: The background particles struggles with a slower fps on firefox and few other browsers, but works best on Chrome and Edge (yes edge, believe it).
-It is a known issue of the particle.js library.
+This is a known issue of the particle.js library.